raspberrypilearning/encoded-art/en/step_3.md

 --- collapse ---
 ---
-title: Error about arguments in the function
+title: You see an error about arguments
 ---
 + When you defined your function you decided how many parameters it needed.
 You need to make sure that when you call the function, it has the same number of parameters.